-Add the tinned tomatoes and the tomato puree and turn the heat up to high on the slow cooker.
-I always add a bit of stock to mine at this point – beef stock goes best and I think it gives the final sauce a much richer flavour.
-I also like to add red wine to my bolognese sauce for the same reason, so this goes in now too, along with two anchovy fillets – they really give the sauce a salty richness and depth of flavour that just doesn’t happen with salt alone (and I promise it won’t taste fishy!
-You won’t even know they’re there!)
+Add the tinned tomatoes and the tomato puree and turn the heat up to high on the Slow Cooker.
+I always add a bit of stock to mine at this point.
+Beef stock goes best and I think it gives the final sauce a much richer flavour.
+I also like to add red wine to my Slow Cooked Bolognese Sauce for the same reason, so this goes in now too.
+Now it’s time for a rather strange addition…two anchovy fillets!
+They really give the sauce a salty richness and depth of flavour that just doesn’t happen with salt alone.
+Trust me, I promise it won’t taste fishy!
+You won’t even know they’re there!

 This slow cooking allows the flavours to mellow and combine and it means that the mince is much more tender than if it is served straight away.
-You can leave it for longer than the suggested time, it will only make the sauce even tastier – as long as you don’t burn it!!
-I love making recipes in the crock pot as you can prepare them the night before and just turn it on when you leave for work.
+You can leave it for longer than the suggested time if you like.
+It will only make the sauce even tastier – as long as you don’t burn it!!
+I love making recipes in the Slow Cooker as you can prepare them the night before and just turn it on when you leave for work.
 When you come home, dinner is ready and the house smells amazing.

-Then it’s ready to serve – perfect over courgetti spaghetti (or proper pasta if you can eat it) – use it to make my Paleo Lasagne, moussaka – it’s so versatile, there are so many things you can do with it.
-My dad likes it on toast (but there’s no accounting for his taste).
+Then it’s ready to serve.
+It’s perfect over courgetti spaghetti (or proper pasta if you can eat it).
+I also use it to make my Paleo Lasagne or moussaka.
+Slow Cooked Bolognese is so versatile, there are so many things you can do with it.
+My dad likes it on toast (but there’s no accounting for his taste)!
 I like it straight out of a bowl with nothing else, almost like you would eat a bowl of chilli.
-I double this recipe when I need to make enough for a lasagne or I want some leftovers!
-And the best thing is, it will keep for up to 5 days (and it tastes even better the next day) in the fridge or you can freeze it in portions and just reheat when you want to use it until it’s piping hot all the way through.
+I double this recipe when I need to make enough for a Lasagne or I want some leftovers!
+And the best thing is, it will keep for up to 5 days (and it tastes even better the next day) in the fridge.
+You can also freeze it in portions and just reheat when you want to use it until it’s piping hot all the way through.